Who are the STEAM TAC specialists?

 - The classroom teacher works alongside the specialists to learn the immersion and is encouraged to take leadership of the lesson as the day progresses.

-- The students work collaboratively, using technology and design thinking to engineer and test projects through iteration.
+- The students work collaboratively, using technology and design thinking.

 - In the days following the immersion experience, the classroom teacher: